 My soul refreshed now fills my all, and leaks out in a smile

-As now I must continue on, to walk my favorite mile
+As now I must continue on, to walk my favourite mile

 For he was dressed in clothes like mine, no suit and tie so neat